LucasStraps/CSharp-players-guide-project/README.md

 # CSharp-players-guide-project
-My solutions to the challenges from the book "C# Player's Guide" from R. B. Whitaker.
+My solutions to the challenges from the book "C# Player's Guide" by R. B. Whitaker.